 - Football – I play once or twice a week at present.
 Prior to my injury in 2010 I was playing three – four times a week and in 2010 I was part of a team that won our local league.
 I have not played competitively since my major injury, and unless I received an unexpected offer or plea from a friend I would consider that my competitive football days are likely over.

 - Golf – I play golf at the Old Course Ranfurly Golf Club in Bridge of Weir.
 Currently with a hadicap of twelve.
 I have been substantially lower, and as a junior player represented my club for three years until the age of 18 in league matches, but with lack of time to practice consistently, the handicap has crept up over the past 15 years.
 On my day, I can still muster a good score, and I have a personal best round of two under par (two birdies with the rest pars – no dropped shots) from Inchmarlo (near Aberdeen) set as recently as July 2011 on a particularly lucky / good round.

 - Tennis – I used to play to intermediate level at the David Lloyd club in Renfrew.

 - Motor Racing – Not competing!
 Just watching.
-I’ve been a Fan of F1 for more than 25 years and follow the sport in depth.
-I also watch pretty much every race in a select number of series including Indycar, DTM, Trophee Andros, GP2 and F3.
+I’ve been a Fan of F1 for some 30 years and follow the sport in depth.
+I also watch pretty much every race in a select number of series including Indycar and DTM.
 To a slightly lesser degree I do watch races in the BTCC and WTCC.
-I used to drive a sports car but have upgraded to a slightly more boring Renault Scenic… much more practical with a family…
+I used to drive a sports car but have upgraded to a slightly more boring Chevrolet Cruze… much more practical with a family…